-- Reduction of Cash Reserve Ratio (CRR) from 14% to 12% on domestic currency deposits; - Reduction of CRR from 13% to 12% on foreign currency deposits to be held in foreign currency; - Reduction of Capital Conservation Buffer from 3% to zero; - Derecognition losses emanating from the Debt Exchange shall be spread equally over a period of four (4) years for the purposes of Capital Adequacy Ratio (CAR) computation; - Banks have a maximum of four (4) years to restore the minimum paid-up capital as a result of any capital shortfall arising solely from the derecognition losses; and - Increase in Tier II component of regulatory capital from 2% to 3% of Total Risk Weighted Assets (RWA).
+- Reduction of Cash Reserve Ratio (CRR) from 14% to 12% on domestic currency deposits.
+This has since been revised to 15% as at December 2023 - Reduction of CRR from 13% to 12% on foreign currency deposits to be held in foreign currency.
+This has also since been revised to 15% as at December 2023 to be held in Cedis instead. - Reduction of Capital Conservation Buffer from 3% to zero; - Derecognition losses emanating from the Debt Exchange shall be spread equally over a period of four (4) years for the purposes of Capital Adequacy Ratio (CAR) computation; - Banks have a maximum of four (4) years to restore the minimum paid-up capital as a result of any capital shortfall arising solely from the derecognition losses; and - Increase in Tier II component of regulatory capital from 2% to 3% of Total Risk Weighted Assets (RWA).